curegit/reversi-ai-dll/README.md

 # Reversi AI DLL

 This is heuristic reversi AI implemented as a Windows native DLL.

 The DLL has simple API.
-For instance, board state is given, a API function returns a move you should to choose next.
+For instance, a board state is given, an API function returns a move you should to choose next.
 The AI have moderate strength.
 The DLL can be used in Windows standalone projects of Unity.

-These are Visual Studio C++ projects.
+These are Visual C++ projects.

 ## Run a console application